Banner

 Cybersecurity Challenges and Vulnerabilities

 Ensuring data security and student safety is easier said than done.
-Throughout the education sector, colleges and school districts are facing several daunting challenges:
+School districts are facing several daunting challenges:

-• Data overload: The sheer volume of users, data sources, devices, and applications within educational institutions is simply too much to manage.
+• Data overload: The sheer volume of users, data sources, devices, and applications in today’s school districts is simply too much to manage.
 Protecting such a vast array of data points is a monumental task, often stretching resources thin.

-• IT sprawl: Bring-your-own-device (BYOD) policies have allowed exponentially more laptops, tablets, and mobile devices to access school networks, many of which lack adequate protection.
+• IT sprawl: Bring-your-own-device (BYOD) and one-to-one policies have allowed exponentially more laptops, tablets, and mobile devices to access school networks, many of which lack adequate protection.

-• Insufficient resources: Many educational institutions, and school districts especially, struggle to allocate personnel and budget to combat security threats.
+• Insufficient resources: Many school districts struggle to allocate personnel and budget to combat security threats.

 • Lack of cloud security: Although 90% of schools use cloud services, just 20% dedicate any of their cybersecurity budgets to protecting cloud data.
 That means they lack visibility into their Google Workspace and Microsoft 365 domains and are therefore unable to detect threats and safety risks before they impact the district.

-Indeed, cybersecurity is an uphill battle — but, it’s not one you can’t win.
+Cybersecurity may be an uphill battle, but it’s not one you can’t win.
 With the right tools at your side, you can effectively mitigate security threats and protect your students at scale.

 Information security is often more complicated than it needs to be.
-That’s why ManagedMethods makes it simple with two additional layers of protection.
+That’s why ManagedMethods makes it simple with two critical layers of protection.

 Cloud Monitor is a data loss prevention tool that natively integrates into Google Workspace and Microsoft 365.
 With one dashboard to rule them all, you gain comprehensive control over your entire cloud domains.